insin/nwb/docs/Configuration.md

 ##### `cherryPick`: `String | Array<String>`

-> As of nwb v0.15, Webpack 2 can tree shake ES modules (to a degree) to avoid including unused imports in the bundles it creates.
+> As of v0.15 nwb uses Webpack 2, which can tree shake ES modules (to a degree) to avoid including unused imports in the bundles it creates.
 If a module you're importing has a `"module"` entry in its `package.json` which points to a build using ES modules, you might not need to use `cherryPick`.
 >
 > Running `nwb check-config` will tell you if any modules you've configured `cherryPick` for might be suitable for Webpack 2 to handle instead.